 Tuition remission benefits are available to eligible full-time employees and their spouses/domestic partners and dependents and to NYU retirees.
-Tuition remission can be applied for online, except in the case of NYU School of Professional Studies Career Advancement Programs.
-For NYU SPS Career Advancement Programs, a paper tuition remission form must be downloaded from the NYU Human Resources website and the completed form submitted in person when registering at the NYU School of Professional Studies Noncredit Registration Office.
+Tuition remission can be applied for online.

 HOW TO APPLY FOR TUITION REMISSION ONLINE

 After initial course registration, eligible NYU employees can apply for tuition remission by doing the following: